The Enhanced Nurse Licensure Compact Explained

 3. Relocation.
 Military spouses and others who need to relocate with their spouse or partner will not need additional nursing licenses when relocating to compact nursing states.

-4. Short-term jobs like travel nursing.
-Travel nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.
+4. Short-term jobs like contract nursing.
+Contract nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.

 Which states are part of the eNLC?